 There will be weekly homework assignments.
 However the homework will not be collected.
-Instead, there will be weekly quizzes based on the homework problems (12 quizzes in total).
-Only the grades of the best 10 quizzes will count towards the final grade.
+Instead, there will be weekly quizzes based on the homework problems.
+Two quizzes with the lowest grades will be dropped from the final calculation to accomodate students missing class due to illness or emergencies.
 Students are encouraged to work together on the homework problems.

 - Chapter 1.2: 1, 3, 10, 12, 16, 18, 20, 22, 25, 28, 40

 - Chapter 1.3: 1, 2, 4, 7, 13, 18, 26, 31, 36, 41, 44, 47, 64

 - Chapter 1.4: 3, 4, 7, 8, 12, 14, 20, 22, 29, 36

 - Chapter 2.1: 2, 4, 7, 12, 14, 16, 24, 36, 37, 49

 - Chapter 3.1: 1, 3, 8, 10, 11, 18, 21, 26, 30, 42

 - Chapter 4.1: 1, 5, 8, 10, 12, 14, 18

 - Chapter 4.1: 2, 15, 24, 25, 28, 30, 32

 - Chapter 4.2: 1, 2, 4, 6, 10